farvardin/binaural-synth/README.md

 ## Credits and Links

-Some code are based on the default Pd sketches (volume output, frequency modulation by wavetable (B05.tabread.FM.pd))
+Some code are based on the default Pd sketches (volume output, frequency modulation by wavetable (B05.tabread.FM.pd), moog filter (bob~))

 Some open source alternatives: